PalmStudio/Biophysics_database_palm/README.md

 - Biomass and surface measurements of all plant organs were also performed at the end of the experiment.
 - SPAD measurements of each leaf of the plants
 - A-Cᵢ and Gs-A/(Cₐ√Dₗ) response curves using a portable gas analyzer (Walz GFS-3000) for model calibration
+- Light mapping in the microcosm with a Sunscan device (Delta-T)

 This repository does not contain the raw thermal images and the raw lidar data taken during the experiment because they are too large to be stored on Git (images: 60Go, 24Go when compressed).
 The data is available on a [dedicated repository in Zenodo](https://doi.org/10.5281/zenodo.12704284).